 This entails that the ECS is very adaptive and can trigger an extremely wide range of biological responses inside of a single cell, depending on what exactly is wrong at that given time.

-In an ideal situation, where all the systems of the body including the circulatory, digestive, endocrine, integumentary/exocrine, lymphatic / immune, muscular, nervous, urinary/excretory, reproductive, respiratory and skeletal system function optimally, this perfect functioning of an organism is called the homeostasis, which can be also understood as a dynamic state of equilibrium.
+In an ideal situation, all systems of the body function optimally and this is called the homeostasis, which can be also understood as a dynamic state of equilibrium.

 The endocannabinoid system is a primary “instrument” in charge of maintaining homeostasis, and this is why the cells of all these different systems and tissues have cannabinoid receptors.